nicolasiugo/nicolasiugo.github.io/_posts/2016-07-30-react-jest-snapshot.md

 - simulate a click
 - take another snapshot

-This is the output after a succesful run:
+This is the output after a successful run:

 ![Success]({{ site.url }}/assets/jest-snapshot-success.png)